 An easy way to extend the exhalation is by pursing your throat a little to create a resistance to exhaling and then softly pushing out the air.
 Another option is to use the Relaxator, which gives you an adjustable resistance on the outbreath.
 The inhale should be low, slow, small and rhythmical through the nose.
 When you breathe like this, it will open up the airways thereby reducing the need for the body to release stress hormones – cortisol to reduce inflammations and adrenaline to widen the airways.

 When the carbon dioxide pressure is restored to normal levels, thanks to breathing consciously, the cramping muscles in the throat relax and the airways open up.
 Inhaling through the nose makes the air warm, moist and freer from bacteria which reduces inflammations and decreases the need of excess mucus production to protect from harmful airborne particles.

 Lack of knowledge about breathing in the health care sector

 Eivor Bergman is a nurse and asthmatics.
 After reducing her asthma problems thanks to Conscious Breathing she contacted me:

-– On my asthma check-up I wanted to ’test’ my asthma doctor and asked: – Being a doctor for all these years, specializing in the lungs and airways, have you noticed if nasal breathing have any impact on your clients asthma?
-Or do you think that breathing has an impact at all?
+– On my asthma check-up I wanted to ’test’ my asthma doctor and asked: – Being a doctor for all these years, specializing in the lungs and airways, have you noticed if nasal breathing has any impact on your clients’ asthma?
+Or do you think that the way of breathing has an impact at all?